Published:

 Thermostabilization and irradiation are methods of preservation used for all those types of food unsuitable for rehydration.

-> Some examples: Recipes based on meat, fish or vegetables.
-Salami.
-Some types of soup, etc.
+> Some examples: Recipes based on meat, fish or vegetables, cold cuts, some types of soup, etc.

 These aliments are packaged in soft ‘pouches’, also known as ‘flexible cans’, made with special materials (*1).
 They are usually warmed up (*2) before opening them.
 Common cutlery can be used to eat their content.